Walmart Global Tech logo

 TEAM

-• UX Research Team
+• 1 UX Researcher

-• 2 UX/UI Designers
+• 3 UX/UI Designers (including me)

 • Cross-functional partners in Product, Business, and Engineering